Sprinkle cakes are super festive cakes that are decorated with sprinkles either on the outside only or on both the inside and the outside.

 Can I Mix Sprinkles Into The Cake Batter?

 When you mix sprinkles into cake batter, it’s called a funfetti cake or a confetti cake.
 That type of cake was created in 1989 by Pillsbury.
-It’s totally fine to mix sprinkles into any cake.
+It’s totally fine to mix sprinkles into any cake batter.
 The cake doesn’t have to be a box mix.
-Lia didn’t mix sprinkles into the sprinkle cake batter, but she could have!
-Would that have been too many sprinkles?
+See my funfetti cupcakes for an example.

 What Type of Cake Works Best for a Sprinkle Cake?